He-Liu-ooo/Prompting-with-the-Future/README.md

 ```

 ## Run our demo
-We prepared one scaned environment for testing the Prompting with the Future.
+We prepared a scanned environment for testing the Prompting with the Future.

 ```
 python main.py --scene_name basket_world --instruction "put the green cucumber into the basket"